talshoura/EcoStream-Dataset/README.md

 <br>

 > [!NOTE]
-> The sections numbering on the repo is done to align with the relevent content in the EcoStream Dataset paper
+> The sections numbering on the repo is done to align with the relevant content in the EcoStream Dataset paper

 ## Table of Contents
 - [3.1 Data Collection Process ](#31-data-collection-process)